Diethood » Recipes » Dinner Recipes » Seafood » San Francisco Cioppino (Fisherman’s Stew)

 What is Cioppino?

-This stew originated in the 1800s in San Francisco with Italian immigrants who fished off Meiggs Wharf.
-They were often dependent upon their daily catch to feed their families, so if they came home empty handed, they would walk around the wharf with a pot asking other fishermen if they could chip in whatever they could for an evening meal.
+This Italian seafood stew originated in the late 1800s in San Francisco with Italian immigrant fishermen who fished off Meiggs Wharf.
+They often depended upon their catch of the day to feed their families, so if they came home empty-handed, they would walk around the pier with a pot, asking other fishermen if they could chip in whatever they could for an evening meal.

-Bits and pieces of various kinds of seafood would be added to the pot, hence the name of this seafood stew.
-The word “cioppino” means “chopped” or “torn to pieces.”
+Bits and pieces of various kinds of seafood would be added to the pot; hence, the name of this soup – the word “cioppino” means “chopped” or “torn to pieces.”

 • Oil: Use avocado or olive oil for sautéing.

-• Shallots: Adds unique flavor to the broth.
+• Shallots: Contributes a unique flavor to the broth.

 • Garlic: Use four cloves of fresh, minced garlic.